 4. Take Yourself to Dinner

 As you can very well imagine, I needed to take a short break.
 Not to mention, I was ravenous.
-(I had only eaten an apple and protein bar at that point in the day.)
 I moseyed on over the Eat By Chloe, a vegan (and kosher-certified) eatery I’ve always passed, but never took the time to try.
 I ordered a kale Caesar salad and sweet potato fries; neither of which is pictured below, because I put my camera aside, scarfed down my food and have no shame in admitting that.

 5. And a Show!

-After gluttonously consuming my late lunch/early dinner, I suddenly got a whimsical thought: It’s been a while since I’ve seen a musical.
+I suddenly got a whimsical thought: It’s been a while since I’ve seen a musical.
 I had my hopes set on something magical, but last minute tickets to Wicked were sold out.
-I opted for Anastasia, (which by the way was discounted at nearly 40% because of the last-minute purchase–I know!–it surprised me too!).
+I opted for Anastasia.

-I caught a midtown train to Times Square, casually ran into Cynthia Nixon, told her how moved I was by her Emily Dickinson performance in A Quiet Passion, then ran away and fangirled for a bit.
+I caught a midtown train to Times Square, casually ran into Cynthia Nixon, told her how moved I was by her Emily Dickinson performance in A Quiet Passion, then fangirled for a hot minute.

 As I nestled into my seat at the Broadhurst Theatre, the show began.
 It truly was enchanting.
 The stage was small, but the props and costume changes were impressive and greatly creative.